abajowski/szkolenie/02.ssr [ terraform ]/workshop/04.storage/readme.md

 }
 ```

-5. Create S3 Bucket in the **main.tf** file, where all static will be stored
+5. Create S3 Bucket in the **s3.tf** file, where all static files will be stored

 ```terraform
 resource "aws_s3_bucket" "origin_bucket" {